coiby/WuGroup/hyperthreading.md

 In the ideal case, you can double the computational capability after enabling hyper threading.
 For example, if you have 32 physical CPU cores with hyper threading on, you'll have 64 cores.

 If it's a computationally intensive program, HT will not benefit you.
-Otherwise, the less computationally intensive, the more the performance gain.
+Otherwise, the less computationally intensive the program, the more the performance gain.

 [Does Hyper-Threading Improve Performance of Computationally Intensive Programs? | K M Masum Habib](http://masumhabib.com/blog/does-hyper-threading-improve-performance-of-computationally-intensive-programs/)